 Irish War of Independence in 1920

-When the old woman saw the headline that Kevin Barry, at 18 years old was hanged she screamed ‘Oh Christ!
+When the old woman saw the headline that Kevin Barry had been hanged at just 18 years old, she screamed, ‘Oh Christ!
 So they have hanged that child.’
 She felt so guilty that she had a nervous breakdown.
-Kevin Barry was buried in the grounds of Mountjoy Prison at 1.30 pm that day.
+Kevin Barry was buried in the grounds of Mountjoy Prison at 1:30 pm that day.
 A simple cross marked the grave.

 State Funeral in Dublin in 2001

-In October 2001 the remains of Kevin Barry, the 18 year old Irish soldier and the bodies of nine other Irish Volunteers who had been executed and buried at Mountjoy Prison were exhumed.
+In October 2001, the remains of Kevin Barry and the bodies of nine other Irish Volunteers who had been executed and buried at Mountjoy Prison were exhumed.

 They were given a State Funeral with nine of them being buried at Glasnevin Cemetery in Dublin.
 The other one, Patrick Maher was buried in Limerick.
 The Taoiseach of Ireland, Bertie Ahern said during his speech at the burial ceremony that “….
 Ireland was discharging a debt of honour that stretches back eighty years…."

 - Evening Herald Newspapers of November 22th and 24th 1920.